Jewish Museum of Venice

 None of the following five synagogues in the campo of the ghetto nuovo or the neighboring streets can be seen without a guided visit.

 Constructed in 1528 by Ashkenazic Jews, the Grand German Synagogue (Scola Tedesca Grande) in the ghetto nuovo was the first of the ghetto’s synagogue.
 The walls of the majestic great hall (46 x 23 feet) appear to be oval, but are actually trapezoidal.
 They are paneled midway with lovely walnut wood and gilding.
 Dating from 1666 and covered with gilt, the raised aron (with the Ark of the Torah) is accessed by four pink marble stairs.
 The golden bimah with its elegant Corinthian columns is from the same period.
 The aron and bimah face each other from the short walls of the room.
 The synagogue was drastically remodeled in the middle of the nineteenth century.
 In the original layout, the bimah was in the center of the room, as in the synagogues of Germany and Centra Europe, which explains the absence of decorations on the floor in the center of the hall and the octagonal opening in the ceiling.
 Five large windows inundate the room with light during the day, symbolically representing the five books of the Pentateuch that illuminate the world.
 Like the other synagogues in the ghetto, this one is on the second floor in order to be closer to heaven and the stars.
-The Museum of Hebrew Art, opened in 1953, occupies two rooms in the same building as the synagogue.
+The Jewish Museum of Venice, opened in 1953, occupies two rooms in the same building as the synagogue.
 Beautiful silver religious objects, sacred decorations, and interesting manuscripts are on display.

 The Canton Synagogue (Scola Canton) is located near the Grand German Synagogue.
 It is easily recognized from outside by its small gilt dome above a wooden square base erected in 1532 by Jews from the provinces.
 After crossing a long hallway that served as a “room for the poor” (for those who could not afford to pay for the service) at the top of a narrow staircase and passing through a swinging door, you will enter the lovely rectangular hall (43 ft. x 23 ft.) of the temple.
 The aron and bimah face each other from the shorter sides of the hall.
 The aron resembles that of the Grand German Synagogue and dates from the same period (1672), but it is even more splendid.